INTRODUCTION

 These small changes make it easy to meet your daily potassium needs while enjoying flavorful meals.

-THE CONNECTION BETWEEN POTASSIUM AND OVERALL HEART HEALTH
+THE CONNECTION BETWEEN POTASSIUM AND HEART HEALTH